manojsgowda2910/Custom-Debian-ISO-Project/README.md

 # **Custom-Debian-ISO-Project**

 Build an Installable Debian 11 Bullseye Image with all possible customization.
-Objective of this project is to build the custom debian ISO image with all cutomization feature made available.
+Objective of this project is to build the custom debian ISO image with all customization feature made available.

 **Debian Live Project:**